 As an early childhood and family educator, a dedicated yoga practitioner and teacher, Reiki student and a mom of two inspiringly spirited boys, I am an avid knowledge seeker in all things related to the workings of the human mind and the extraordinary interconnectedness of the stories we tell ourselves - as well as those we don't want to acknowledge - with the quality of life we are living.

 Passionate about appreciating all that life brings, I truly believe that true joy can only be found in allowing moments to unfold as they will, accepting those darker parts of oneself, and the challenging times in life, with just as much - or more - grace than all those times when we have nothing to resist.
 It is the dark that makes way for light, and in this ebb and flow, we are given opportunities to grow into the kind of parents, partners and friends that we deeply desire to become.

 I offer my service to children and families in order to inspire positive personal transformation and a deeper and more compassionate connection to others.
 It is my hope that through my work, I am able to empower parents/caregivers to identify and aspire to become the best version of themselves, and to obtain and maintain the skills necessary to provide more deeply connected and effective support to their developing child.

 There are several methods I use in supporting young families: one is by offering guidance via direct modeling of effective adult-child interactions within a myriad of quality parent-child engagement opportunities, including intuitive play classes and family yoga.
 Offering opportunities for parents to gather together in a circle of support is another way to help often isolated and stressed adults in the family feel seen and heard, allowing them to gain a sense of belonging to a supportive, inspirational and transformative community.

-Having worked in the non-profit world in the field of early childhood education for over a decade, I remain committed to providing high quality programs that are accessible to all.
+Having worked in the non-profit world in the field of early childhood education for close to two decades, I remain committed to providing high quality programs that are accessible to all.